≡ Menu

 Why do life insurance companies care if I have been diagnosed with Hemophilia?

-Probably the main reason “why” a life insurance company is to “care” if an individual has been diagnosed with Hemophilia is because of potential risk for deep internal bleeding within the brain that could occur in people with “severe” cases of Hemophilia.
+Probably the main reason “why” a life insurance company is to “care” if an individual has been diagnosed with Hemophilia is because of the potential risk for deep internal bleeding within the brain that could occur in people with “severe” cases of Hemophilia.

 Which is why…